 What are the main environmental concerns in the region?

-The Framework Convention for the Protection of the Marine Environment of the Caspian Sea, also known as the Tehran Convention, aims at protecting the Caspian Sea from pollution and at safeguarding its biological resources for present and future generations.
-Adopted and signed in 2003, it entered into force in August 2006.
-The Convention is the first regional legally binding agreement signed and ratified by all the five Caspian littoral states.
+The Framework Convention for the Protection of the Marine Environment of the Caspian Sea, also known as the Tehran Convention, aims at protecting the Caspian Sea from all sources of pollution and at preserving and restoring its biological resources for present and future generations.
+Adopted and signed in 2003, the Convention entered into force in August 2006 and is the first regional legally binding agreement signed and ratified by all five Caspian littoral states.

-The Tehran Convention addresses all specific threats to the Caspian environment and notably calls on the Caspian states to cooperate to prevent pollution and protect the marine environment as well as to support the countries and their population in securing a sustainable future.
-UNEP provides interim secretariat services to the Tehran Convention and assists Parties to the Convention with negotiating and developing related protocols.
+The Tehran Convention addresses all threats to the Caspian environment and notably commits the Caspian states to jointly prevent pollution and protect the marine environment as well as encourages the Contracting Parties to build and secure a sustainable future.
+UNEP administers the Secretariat of the Tehran Convention and, inter alia, assists Contracting Parties in the development and negotiations of ancillary protocols to the Convention.

 In the framework of the Convention, four Protocols have been developed on the thematic priority areas of environmental impact assessment in a transboundary context, protection against pollution from land-based sources and activities, conservation of biological diversity and preparedness and joint response towards oil spill incidents.
 The development of a protocol on data and information sharing in support of the implementation of the Tehran Convention is also underway.